DataDog/datadog-go/README.md

 This feature aims at reducing both the number of packets sent to the Agent and the packet drops in very high throughput scenarios.

-The aggregation window is 2s by default and can be changed through `WithAggregationInterval()` options.
+The aggregation window is 2s by default and can be changed through `WithAggregationInterval()` option.
 Note that the aggregation window on the Agent side is 10s for DogStatsD metrics.
 So for example, setting a aggregation window of 3s on the client will produce a spike in your dashboard every 30 second for counts metrics (as the third 10s bucket on the Agent will receive 4 samples from the client).